 Sometimes you can’t necessarily choose where you live.
 But if you’re feeling stretched thin financially in a city with an incredibly high cost of living, a move might be one good way to boost your quality of life.
 In some cases, you may take a pay cut with your move, as salaries are typically indexed to the area of the country where you’re employed.
 But $80,000 could stretch much further in many midwestern cities than $100,000 does in some coastal cities.

 Read More: 10 Most Affordable U.S Cities for Renters

 Even after the mortgage crisis, lenders will still allow you to devote a huge portion of your monthly income to your mortgage payment.
-An FHA loan, one often preferred by first-time home buyers, allows you to have up to 31% of your monthly income tied up in mortgage payments, and up to 43% tied up in total debt payment.
+An FHA loan, one often preferred by first-time homebuyers, allows you to have up to 31% of your monthly income tied up in mortgage payments, and up to 43% tied up in total debt payments.
 And keep in mind that this is your monthly gross income, which is your before-tax income.

 So if you make $100,000 a year on the nose, that’s about $8,333 per month before taxes and other deductions.
 So you could get an FHA loan with a monthly mortgage payment of up to $2,583 per month.
 It seems like that would leave you with $5,750 per month for your other expenses, which is still quite a lot.

 Except, remember that 31% is based on your gross income.
 If we use a paycheck calculator to see what your take-home salary might be with one federal exemption and no additional withholding for things like medical care, you’re only bringing home $6,072 (in the state of Indiana, for our purposes).
 That leaves you with just $3,489 per month after your maximum mortgage, which starts to feel a lot more pinched.